Koha-Community/kohadocs/source/tools.rst

 -  ACCTDETAILS

-   -  Sent to patrons when their account is set up if the :ref:`AutoEmailOPACUser <autoemailopacuser-label>` preference is set to 'Send'
+   -  Sent to patrons when their account is set up if the :ref:`AutoEmailOPACUser` preference is set to 'Send'

    -  *Important:* The notice will only be sent correctly if a username,